Banish the post-holiday blues

 After a holiday and a change of scenery, it’s easier to see things more clearly.
 So why not take a step back to appreciate the joyful things in life.
 Whether it’s your family and friends, the beauty of nature or even your morning coffee.
 Breathe, be present and take a moment or two to be grateful for the here and now.

-Editing photographs, listening to the music you enjoyed while away or even using the perfume you bought in duty-free will take you back to that happy place.
-Although we shouldn’t spend our lives reminiscing I think a little daydreaming is good for the soul.
+Editing photographs, listening to the music you enjoyed while you were away or even using the perfume you bought will take you back to that happy place.
+Although we shouldn’t spend our lives reminiscing, I think a little daydreaming is good for the soul.
 I’ve certainly imagined myself back on the beautiful island of Mykonos when it’s raining outside.

 Try to fill your days with joy by doing the things you love.
-And if you’re really feeling the post-holiday blues you could plan a fun day out or even another holiday.
-Focusing on a new experience or adventure can help to push through the challenging days.
+And if you’re feeling the post-holiday blues you could plan a fun day out or even another holiday!
+Focusing on a new experience or adventure can help you to push through the more challenging days.